The best bakeware makes spending time in the kitchen easier and more fun! Check out my list of the baking essentials to add to your home kitchen.

 My Recommendation: Le Creuset Heritage Stoneware 12×9-Inch Covered Rectangular Dish

-Casserole dishes are very similar to 9×13 baking pans, so you can likely get away with having just one, at least when you’re first getting started.
+Casserole dishes are very similar to 9×13 baking pans, so you can likely get away with having just one, at least when you first start out.
 I use my casserole dish for both sweet and savory recipes, like my apple noodle kugel, bread pudding, and eggplant lasagna.

 If you plan on baking a lot of casseroles, I definitely recommend investing in one at some point!